 There are several allergens that can trigger allergic conjunctivitis, including:

 - Mold spore

 - Perfumes, household detergents, and other chemical scents

 - Eye drops and contacts solutions

-One type of allergic conjunctivitis, called giant papillary conjunctivitis, commonly develops from wearing contact lenses.
+One type is called called giant papillary conjunctivitis, commonly develops from wearing contact lenses.
 Poor cleaning of contact lenses and contact lens cases can contribute to this form of allergic conjunctivitis.

 Treating Allergic Conjunctivitis

-Treating allergic conjunctivitis at home involves limiting exposure to known allergens.
+Treating it at home involves limiting exposure to known allergens.
 Avoid perfumes, dyes, harsh chemicals, and cosmetics with potentially irritating ingredients.
 When pollen counts are high, close the windows in your home.
 Additionally, keep your home free of dust to prevent any allergy symptoms.

-To ease the symptoms of allergic conjunctivitis, you may need to see an allergist for treatment.
-You could be given prescription eye drops or an oral antihistamine to inflammation and irritation from allergic conjunctivitis.
+To ease the symptoms you may need to see an allergist for treatment.
+You could be given prescription eye drops or an oral antihistamine for inflammation and irritation.